outermedia/solr-fusion/src/main/doc/user-guide.md

  to a Solr server the server returns to many documents which is not wanted.

 In order not to send a request the post processor [Filter Empty Filter Queries](#filter-empty-filter-queries) can be used.

+But currently no solution exists when only one part of a query is removed and the Solr query is not empty.

 ## Morelikethis
 Especially vufind uses a simple id query with qt=morelikethis in order to get similar documents.
 If the affected document is